Esukhia/teachingtibetan.com/docs/interaction/written-correspondence.md

 <!-- div:right-panel -->

-> Can post a comprehensible contribution in an online discussion on a familiar topic of interest, provided they can prepare the text beforehand and use online tools to fill gaps in language and check accuracy.
-Can make personal online postings about experiences, feelings and events and respond individually to the comments of others in some detail, though lexical limitations sometimes cause repetition and inappropriate formulation.
+> Can compose personal letters describing experiences, feelings and events in some detail.
+Can compose basic e-mails/letters of a factual nature (e.g. to request information or to ask for and give confirmation).
+Can compose a basic letter of application with limited supporting details.